A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos

 The majority of singular neutrino events comes from more distant sources with mean number of expected neutrino events much smaller than one \citep[]{multiplet, Strotjohann:2018ufz}.
 In this analysis, the alerts we followed-up are single-neutrino alerts.
 The neutrino signal is expected to be detected on Earth a few hours to $\sim1$ day before the electromagnetic signal becomes bright enough to be detectable.
 This time delay is a direct result of our assumed explosion mechanism: the neutrinos are emitted at the beginning of the explosion and nearly immediately escape the star, while photons are emitted throughout the typically week-scale process and have a much shorter mean-free-path between interactions inside the star.
-Furthermore, gamma rays created by the prompt neutrino mechanism have a high probability of being absorbed by the dense stellar material, so the majority of the electromagnetic signal would be composed of optical wavelengths delayed by a few hours to $\sim1$ day.
+Furthermore, gamma rays created by the prompt neutrino mechanism have a high probability of being absorbed by the dense stellar material, so the dominant electromagnetic signal would be seen in the optical wavelength range with a delay of a few hours to $\sim1$ day.